Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Evaluation of Attack

 \subsection{Experiment Setup}

 \textbf{Dataset.} We adopt 4 open-source datasets as our experiment subjects.
-The details of the datasets are as follows. \begin{itemize} \item Hand-written Digit Recognition (MNIST)~\cite{mnist,mnist_dataset}.
+The details of the datasets are summarized as follows, \begin{itemize} \item Hand-written Digit Recognition (MNIST) \footnote{http://yann.lecun.com/exdb/mnist/}~\cite{mnist}.
 MNIST is often the first dataset for deep learning researchers to evaluate their work.
-The dataset contains 60,000 training samples and 10,000 testing samples, which are all $28*28$ grayscale images of handwritten digits from 0 to 9. \item Fashion-MNIST (FMNIST)~\cite{fashionmnist,fmnist_dataset}.
+The dataset contains 60,000 training samples and 10,000 testing samples, which are all $28*28$ grayscale images of handwritten digits from 0 to 9. \item Fashion-MNIST (FMNIST) \footnote{https://www.kaggle.com/datasets/zalando-research/fashionmnist}~\cite{fashionmnist}.
 Fashion-MNIST consists of a training set of 60,000 images and a test set of 10,000 images from 10 clothing categories.
-Each sample is a grayscale image with a height and width of 28 pixels. \item German Traffic Sign Benchmark Dataset (GTSRB)~\cite{gtsrb,gtsrb_dataset}.
+Each sample is a grayscale image with a height and width of 28 pixels. \item German Traffic Sign Benchmark Dataset (GTSRB) \footnote{https://benchmark.ini.rub.de/gtsrb\_news.html}~\cite{gtsrb}.
 GTSRB is a commonly-used benchmark in the literature of backdoor attack~\cite{invisible1,invisible3,neural_cleanse,antibackdoor,trojan1}.
 It consists of 34,799 training instances and 12,630 testing instances of lifelike images.
-The task is to recognize 43 different traffic signs. \item CIFAR10~\cite{cifar,cifar_dataset}.
+The task is to recognize 43 different traffic signs, which simulates an application scenario in automatic vehicle. \item CIFAR10\footnote{https://www.cs.toronto.edu/\~kriz/cifar.html}~\cite{cifar}.
 CIFAR10 is a $32*32$ color image dataset, including 50,000 training images and 10,000 testing images.
 It is evenly divided into 10 non-overlapping categories. \end{itemize}

 \textbf{Model.} We adopt 2 classical models and 2 common models in the literature of backdoor attacks~\cite{lenet,causality,vgg} for our evaluation, and show their architectures, training configurations, and standard accuracies in Table~\ref{tab:acc}.
 Recall the threat model stated in Section~\ref{sec:threat_model}, there is no fine-tuning process using a specific subset of data during training.